cdt-data-science/cluster-scripts/guides/inf_cluster_quick_start_07_10_24.md

     wget https://repo.continuum.io/miniconda/Miniconda3-latest-Linux-x86_64.sh
     bash Miniconda3-latest-Linux-x86_64.sh
     ```
-    - Installing Conda can be _very_ slow, so please get this done before we start.
+    - Installing Conda take a bit of time, so please get this done before we start.
     - Note that copying `${HOME}/miniconda3` between clusters typically breaks links and pathways.
 You should install `miniconda3` from scratch each time and then export and recreate each environment across clusters
     - You can use `virtualenv` or `poetry` if desired but I will assume that you know what you are doing / don't need help.